This document outlines how Rachel Maclean processes and manages personal data and:

 If you are unhappy with the way that we have processed or handled your data then you have a right to complain to the Information Commissioner’s Office (ICO).
 The ICO is the supervisory body authorised by the Data Protection Act 2018 to regulate the handling of personal data within the United Kingdom.
 The contact details for the ICO are:

-If you have any questions about the data held please contact Rachel Maclean MP via the contact information on this website.
+If you have any questions about the data held please contact Rachel Maclean via the contact information on this website.

 Please note that proof of identity is required should you choose to exercise any of the above rights in relation to personal data.